tsl143/itsopensource/content/blog/offline-caching-with-serviceworkers/index.md

 ```

 **Handle network request:**
-Listen to the fetch event and capture the network request, depending on you cache strategy handle and return the response.
+Listen to the fetch event and capture the network request, depending on your cache strategy handle and return the response.
 <center><sub>In Service worker</sub></center>

 ```javascript